West Herts College

 West Herts College is a college for further education in Watford, Hertfordshire, United Kingdom.
-The college has campuses in Watford, Hemel Hempstead and Kings Langley.
+The college has campuses in Watford and Hemel Hempstead.
 As of 2017 the college has 5,900 students on study programmes or apprenticeships.

 Range of courses

 Courses offered are vocational and apprenticeships.
 The College works with local secondary schools to offer entry to applicants of 16 years of age and older.
 Some school pupils may transfer their full-time education to the College in order to restart their education or to take some vocational subjects at Level 1, either as full subjects or as "tasters" (to judge suitability).
 A few GCSE subjects are offered to gifted pupils.

 Tertiary qualifications (foundation and extended degrees and Higher National Diplomas) are offered, overseen by the University of Hertfordshire (UH).
 The foundation degrees may lead on to full BA or BSc awards elsewhere, while extended degrees provide the entry requirements for a degree course at UH.
 In addition a number of stand-alone courses are offered to part-time students for personal development or leisure.